 The walk from Rocky steps will take you 12 minutes.
 Eastern State Penitentiary is considered to be the world’s first true penitentiary with revolutionary system of incarceration that encouraged separate confinement.
 The system later became a model for over 300 other prisons worldwide.
 Some notorious criminals like Al Capone and bank robber Willie Sutton were held inside.

 To say this place is creepy and scary is to say nothing.
 The long empty corridors and bare walls with pictures of prisoners give you chills.
 And Steve Buscemi’s voice on the audio guide doesn’t help either.
-To feel the atmosphere of the penitentiary check out the amazing pictures here.
+To feel the atmosphere of the penitentiary check out some amazing pictures here and the history of the place here.

 Address: 2027 Fairmount Ave, Philadelphia